 - Engage, recognize and motivate teams through performance management and self-service options for scheduling.
 Many companies are hesitant to journey down the road of workforce optimization– yet this may be the one area employers can influence that not only empowers work from home agents, but ensures top, uninterrupted service for customers.

 - Infuse self-service tools with AI for real-time decision making.
 Support agents with smart prompts that provide contextual and contact specific next best actions, increasing their ability to successfully resolve customer requests quickly creating lasting loyalty.

 - Enhance visibility of team performance with real time analytics and gamification.
 Provide access to team dashboards so agents can see the performance of the entire contact center and their own performance against their peers creates a level of connectedness that is critical to keeping teams motivated.

 The human side of this virtual environment is more important than ever – staying connected, motivated, empowered and trusted are key to agent performance, overall job satisfaction and customer satisfaction.
 Let’s not forget, we are all in this together.

-Deploying WFM is no easy undertaking and requires strategic design, planning and roadmap that ensures connectivity across channels, agents and managers to drive the best possible experience.
+Deploying WFM is no easy undertaking and requires strategic design, planning and a roadmap that ensures connectivity across channels, agents and managers to drive the best possible experience.
 Waterfield Technologies has been implementing contact center solutions for over 30 years and is keenly aware of requirements for creating an optimized WFH solution – whether physically in the contact center or remotely.